Topics we work on

 On the Use of Imagination by Entrepreneurs

 The use of imagination is important to entrepreneurs.
 Many entrepreneurship scholars state that entrepreneurs use imagination to identify opportunities and develop strategies, among others.
 However, what imagination is and how entrepreneurs use their imagination continue to be left unexplained.
 In this research project we study what imagination is, how entrepreneurs use their imagination, what they use their imagination for, and how entrepreneur can use imagination effectively.
 To study the use of imagination we use multiple methods.
 We interview entrepreneurs, we study the diaries that entrepreneurs have kept for over a year, and we conduct experiments.
-Results of these research projects have been published in Frontiers of Entrepreneurship Research and in a doctoral dissertation.
+Results of these research projects have been published in the Journal of Business Venturing, Frontiers of Entrepreneurship Research and a doctoral dissertation.

 Entrepreneurship in rare disease space